B1ackJACks/ibm-fan-control/README.md

 fanreg <mode>
 ```
 mode:
-med - for routine work
+med - for routine work;
-ext - for routine work with workload
+ext - for routine work with workload;
-max - for workload
+max - for workload;

 ## Warning
 It's projects in BETA!